dwainscheeren/dwains-lovelace-dashboard/docs/installation.md

 Next copy everything from your `configuration.yaml` **EXCEPT THE TEXT BETWEEN `Start of dwains-theme necesary code` AND `End of dwains-theme necesary code`** to the file `the-folder-you-just-renamed/configuration.yaml`.
 Remove the existing code in this file!

+### Step 5 - Configure Dwains Theme

+To configure/build the theme you need to edit the file `dwains-theme.yaml`.
+When you open this file you see some examples commented-out.
+If you want to know how you need to configure this file, go to the [Configure Dwains Theme](configuration.md) page.

 ### Step 4 - Restart Home Assistant

 *NOTE: Your Home Assistant installation can have some errors now.
 This will be fixed after configuring Dwains Theme.*